Moonstroke/CUTE/README.md

 This header contains common declarations for the project (like function attributes) and is included by all the headers in the project.
-However, it can also be used to include the whole project if `#include`d directly.
+However, it can also be used to include the whole project, if it is explicitly included.

 ### 2. Assertions: `cute_assert.h`